theprimepackage/csis202-junit-tests/README.md

 # Style Guide
 We want to be uniform (cookie cutter) in formatting our Unit Tests.
 Thus, please follow the rules outlined in this section.

+- NOTE: **Please comment!!** Some tests need explanation.
+They don't have to be javadoc just simple comments.
+Thanks!!

 ```java
 class CarTest {